hashicorp/terraform-provider-aws/website/docs/r/controltower_landing_zone.html.markdown

 This resource supports the following arguments:

-* `manifest` - (Required) The manifest JSON file is a text file that describes your AWS resources.
+* `manifest_json` - (Required) The manifest JSON file is a text file that describes your AWS resources.
 For examples, review [Launch your landing zone](https://docs.aws.amazon.com/controltower/latest/userguide/lz-api-launch).
 * `version` - (Required) The landing zone version.
 * `tags` - (Optional) Tags to apply to the landing zone.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.